gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 serve ads by conditions based on the visitor.
 [List of all visitor conditions](https://wpadvancedads.com/manual/visitor-conditions/)

 * display or hide a banner by device: mobile and tablet or desktop
-* display or hide a banner by role and for logged in visitors
+* display or hide a banner by role and for logged-in visitors
 * advanced visitor conditions: previously visited URL (referrer), user capability, browser language, browser and device, URL parameters included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
 * display ads by geolocation with the [Geo Targeting add-on](https://wpadvancedads.com/add-ons/geo-targeting/)
 * display ads by browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)